Browser does not support script.

 Your application will be assessed by two academics.
 All applicants who fulfil the entry requirements are interviewed.
 Telephone interviews are possible for international students by prior arrangement.
 We aim to process all applications within six weeks.
 However, during the months prior to the closing date, and over holiday periods, applications may take longer to process due to the volume received at this time.

 Please include details of your clinical training placement and supervision arrangements.
 If you wish to study a specialist vascular topic in the PG Certificate Ultrasound in Specialist Practice pathway please indicate your area of interest.

 The deadline for applications is 30 September 2016 for 2017 entry.
-Prior to this date all applications will be given equal consideration and considered on their individual merits.
-After this date applications will be considered subject to the availability of places, thus we encourage you to submit your application as soon as possible.
+Applications will be considered subject to the availability of places, thus we encourage you to submit your application as soon as possible.
 Please note that funding deadlines may be earlier.

 The programme provides health professionals with an understanding of the principles and practices of vascular ultrasound.
 It addresses the practical applications of ultrasound through an understanding of the principles of scientific clinical investigation and facilitates the acquisition of the skills necessary for clinical practice.
 The development of clinical proficiency is therefore an integral part of the course.

 The significance of new knowledge acquired by ultrasound practice in the diagnosis and monitoring of medical conditions, its effect on patient care and professional development are explored along with the ethical and medico-legal implications.

 Students may exit with the PG Certificate in Vascular Ultrasound.
 To progress to the PG Diploma or MSc students must study research methodologies.

 Throughout the course clinical practice is assessed; this does not simply cover technique, but also knowledge, comprehension, analysis, communication and management - in terms of the patient, the technology and the personal qualities of the practitioner.